Jeyran (wife of Naser al-Din Shah): Forough ol-Saltaneh

+With Naser al-Din Shah's agreement to marry Jeyran, there still remained some legal and religious obstacles, which they did overcome.
+The preparation of a fake lineage that linked Jeyran's lineage to the Ilkhanate and Sasanian royal dynasties was another step in legitimizing her authority for this marriage.
+Also the Shah already had 4 wives by then and it was not allowed by the islamic sharia law to have more.
+Therefore Naseraddin Shah divorced one of his wives, Setareh of Tabriz, an azeri noble's daughter, who had been a wife to him for years, to legally make room for and marry Jeyran.

+Mahd Olia, the Shah's mother did not hold the preparations for the wedding ceremony, despite the tradition being that whoever was in charge of harem, was in charge of preparations for royal weddings.
+She was neither present in the ceremony itself, which was a sign of her opposition and enmity to Jeyran and her son's marriage with her.
+Instead, their wedding preparations was held by Malek Zade, Naseraddin Shah's sister who was a friend and supporter to Jeyran.

-Mirza Aqa Khan entered into negotiations with the representatives of the Russian and British governments to persuade them to support Mohammad Qasem Mirza as crown prince.
-He also asked Jakob Eduard Polak, a court physician, to confirm that Mozaffar al-Din Mirza, who was considered a legal choice for crown prince, was physically and mentally weak and didn't deserve to ascend to be king.
-The preparation of a fake lineage that linked Jeyran's lineage to the Ilkhanate and Sassanid shahs was another step in legitimizing Crown Prince Mohammad Qasem Mirza.
+Now as Jeyran going higher in ranks and becoming one of the Shah's wives, Mirza Aqa Khan entered into negotiations with the representatives of the Russian and British governments to persuade them to support Qasim Mirza as crown prince.
+He also asked Jakob Eduard Polak, a court physician, to confirm that Mozaffar ad-Din Mirza, who was considered a legal choice for crown prince, was physically and mentally weak and didn't deserve to ascend to be shah.

-Finally, in September 1857, Mohammad Qasem was officially proclaimed crown prince.
-Shortly afterwards, Mohammad Qasem Mirza became ill, and the opposition made it known that Mirza Aqa Khan had poisoned the crown prince, making Jeyran and Shah suspicious of Mirza Aqa Khan again.
-Concerned about his opponents' conspiracies, Jeyran refused to admit doctors to his son's bedside, and Mohammad Qasem Mirza died just one week after becoming crown prince.
-Naser al-Din Shah and Jeyran were so moved by the incident that, according to Polak, "the king did not eat for several days out of grief."
+Finally, in September 1857, Mohammad Qasem was officially proclaimed crown prince, and in addition, the Shah named him the commander-in-chief of the army (likely as a sign of his support and affection towards Qasem as his dearest son).
+One week later, Qasem fell ill, rumors supported by the opposition claiming that Mirza Aqa Khan had poisoned the crown prince, making Jeyran and Shah highly suspicious of Mirza Aqa Khan.
+Concerned about her opponents' conspiracies, Jeyran refused to admit doctors to her son's bedside, and Qasem passed away just one week after becoming the heir.
+Naser al-Din Shah and Jeyran were so moved by the incident that according to Polak, "The king did not eat for several days out of grief." and Jeyran is said to have never taken off her mourning dresses ever again until her own death about 2–3 years later.

 Death

-Jeyran contracted tuberculosis after losing all four of her children in childhood, one after the other.
+Jeyran contracted tuberculosis after losing all four of her children in childhood, one after the other, as well as mental depression and grief.
 Naser al-Din Shah went to her bed several times a day for several hours and administered the medicine with his own hands, but her condition gradually got worse and the medical treatment did not help.
-Jeyran died in January 1860 with Naser al-Din Shah at her bedside.
+Jeyran died in January 1860 with Naser at her bedside.

+She's buried in Shah Abdol-Azim Shrine in Ray alongside her husband and her son, Qasem Mirza.